Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 1. At this point you will just need to explore a bit on your own to find your way around.
 Here is a good starting point: [PyCharm: Overview of the user interface](https://www.jetbrains.com/help/pycharm/guided-tour-around-the-user-interface.html)

+# Activate Python environment in Terminal

+In PyCharm's Terminal (see tabs at bottom of the window), type this command, to see what version of Python is enabled there.
+It ***should*** be the one you set above, but probably will not be.
+For example:

+	>which python

+	/usr/bin/python

+	>python --version

+	Python 2.7.16

+To get it to use the correct Python environment, enter this command.
+You should see something like the output shown for the command, but ignore it for the moment.

+	>pipenv shell

+	Launching subshell in virtual environment...

+	The default interactive shell is now zsh.
+	To update your account to use zsh, please run `chsh -s /bin/zsh`.
+	For more details, please visit https://support.apple.com/kb/HT208050.
+	bash-3.2$  . /Users/tompadonaldson/.local/share/virtualenvs/BehavioralStatementClassifier-KAKETNmX/bin/activate
+	(BehavioralStatementClassifier) bash-3.2$ exit

+	>which python

+	~/.local/share/virtualenvs/BehavioralStatementClassifier-KAKETNmX/bin/python

+	>python --version

+	Python 3.9.7

+You should not have to set the Python environment like this again, but that is all there is to it if you do.
+The terminal will now have access to all Python packages installed in the project, by default.

+If as above you see this output from `pipenv shell`, and you have already set your default shell to `zsh`, the solution is in the preferences for the project:

+	The default interactive shell is now zsh.
+	To update your account to use zsh, please run `chsh -s /bin/zsh`.

+To fix it, go back to Preferences, then `Tools > Terminal`.
+Just under the `Application Settings` heading is `Shell path:`.
+Enter this in the text box, and apply: `/bin/zsh`.
+Go back to the Terminal pane in PyCharm, and enter a non-existent command. `Zsh` should complain, versus `bash` complaining:

+	>fubar --snafu

+	zsh: command not found: fubar

 # BehavioralStatementClassifier Package

 A [Python package](https://docs.python.org/3/tutorial/modules.html#packages) is code module that can be referenced by name, usually as a means of importing functionality.
 Our top level package will be `BehavioralStatementClassifier`.